TablePress/TablePress/readme.txt

 This plugin is Free Software, released under the GPL, version 2 (http://www.gnu.org/licenses/gpl-2.0.html).
 You may use it free of charge for any purpose.
 I kindly ask you for link somewhere on your website to http://tablepress.org/.
 This is not required!
-I'm also happy about [donations](http://tablepress.org/donate/) or something from [my wishlist](http://tablepress.org/wishlist/)!
+I'm also happy about [donations](http://tablepress.org/donate/) or something from my [amazon.de](http://tablepress.org/wishlist-de/) or [amazon.com wishlist](http://tablepress.org/wishlist-us/)!
 Thanks!

 == Changelog ==